What Does Over, Short, and Damaged (OS&D) Mean (and How to Handle It)

 • Loss of business

-When goods are damaged or missing, businesses often need to send replacements.
+When goods are damaged or missing, you’ll need to send replacements.
 This doubles the shipping and product costs for the same order.
-Customers may demand refunds or discounts due to discrepancies.
-While these can resolve any issues, it will reduce the profit margin on sales.
+Customers may even demand refunds or discounts due to discrepancies.

 Common Causes of Over, Short and Damaged Shipments

-There are many reasons that overage, shortage, or damaged cargo might arrive.
+There are many reasons for overages, shortages, or damages involving cargo.
 Businesses will face these challenges with every shipment they send.
+The goal to should be to minimize them as much as possible.

 Common causes to look into include: